top of page

 If fees are unpaid the following procedure will take place:

-A second letter will be sent to parents, requesting payment of outstanding fees within 7 days.
+A letter requesting payment of outstanding fees within 2 weeks will be sent to parents.
+Should the fees remain unpaid a second letter requesting payment of outstanding fees within 7 days will be sent to parents.
 The ‘Contract’ will clearly state that non-payment of fees which have been outstanding for 60 days or for reoccurring late payment of fees will mean that I will terminate the ‘Contract’.

 Payment by cheque will not be considered as payment until cleared.